Design: Lawson-Fisher Associates P.C.

 Des # 1401749

 Current Status – a study of possible alternatives to improve the intersection was completed in February 2018.
 The preferred alternative is a peanut or elongated roundabout.
 Stage 1 design plans have been completed.
-A public informational meeting was held on Thursday, September 12, 2019 at 6:00 pm.
-Public Comments are requested by October 11, 2019.
-Review and consideration of comments, finalizing the Environmental document and finalize the Design will be through the winter of 2020.
-The final environmental document is expected to be approved by July 2020.
-Real Estate acquisition phase will begin in the summer of 2020.
-Construction is tentatively scheduled for 2022.
+A public informational meeting was held on Thursday, September 12, 2019 at 6:00 pm with public comments being requested by October 11, 2019.
+The final environmental document was approved January 2021.
+Right of way acquisition is scheduled for 2021-2022.
+The current project letting is scheduled for November 2022 with construction tentatively beginning in 2023.